rahulshankariyer/Covid_Vaccination/README.md

 For this purpose, a Covid-19 dataset from the website <a href = "https://ourworldindata.org/covid-deaths"> Our World in Data </a> was used.
 This dataset contained various data on Covid Cases, Deaths, Testing and Vaccinations.
 The period chosen was January 1st, 2020 to November 21st, 2022.

+The data used for the purpose of this analysis were:

+1. Vaccination Data
+2. Postivity Rates
+3. Death Rates

 ## Tools Used

 1. Excel
 2. Microsoft SQL Server Management Studio
 3. Tableau
 4. Python

-## Data Transformations

-The data used for the purpose of this analysis were:

-1. Vaccination Data
-2. Postivity Rates
-3. Death Rates

-Several records in the data had fields with null values which needed to be made into '0' for performing various mathematical calculations on them.
-So those fields were changed from null to '0'.
-Most of these null values were during the period prior to roll out of vaccines.

 ## Analysis